natalieagus/50002-2022/_fpga/programmable_machine.md

 The complete code that describes the datapath along with the connection to the control logic can be found [here](https://github.com/natalieagus/SampleAlchitryProjects/blob/master/CounterGame/source/game_miniBeta.luc).

 The black boxes signifies connection to **external input/output devices.** Interfacing with external devices is tricky, and may be frustrating at first.
-So it is important for you to finish ALL basic FPGA tutorials as linked in the [course document](https://docs.google.com/document/d/10G-WRqCuoDnmcUJH6keefA_oOU1KshD1UI8jnKo4dig/edit?usp=sharing). **You need to take into account how to:**
+So it is important for you to finish ALL basic the other basic FPGA tutorials. **You need to take into account how to:**
 1. **Debounce** a button press, and only producing a value `1` ONCE per button press **using an edge detector.**
 2. Create a small combinational logic module to produce a value of `1`  ONCE every second (denoted as `SLOW TIMER`).
 You can use a basic `counter` module set with `DIV`:
 	* `counter slow_timer(#SIZE(1),#DIV(26));`